pve/parallamr/EDGE_CASES_ERROR_HANDLING.md

 - Developer debugging information
 - Related edge cases and interactions

-This comprehensive edge case and error handling specification ensures the Parallaxr system is robust, reliable, and user-friendly even under adverse conditions.
+This comprehensive edge case and error handling specification ensures the Parallamr system is robust, reliable, and user-friendly even under adverse conditions.